Here you can browse the details of each counsellor or therapist and use the search tools to narrow your search.

 So if you are anxious and concerned about how you feeling about yourself or your relationship, Helen offers a comforting and relaxing atmosphere in which to explore and resolve the emotional issues worrying you.

-Loraine says that our work might include unfulfilled expectations or ambition, frustration, loss of interest or enjoyment in life or relationships, coming to terms with childhood experience, making peace with the past, finding a voice, living with trying family members, wanting to leave the past behind, wanting a more authentic sense of self, wanting to break old patterns of relating, desiring greater expression of freedom or spontaneity, finding out what you need, creating a more fulfilling life, strengthening relationships, increasing communication and intimacy, finding permission for spirituality, creating deeper connections, embracing new roles and sealing with change, creating a life after loss, finding the lost parts of yourself, greeting new experiences, saying goodbye, finding permission for a sexual self, enjoying appetite, loving your own life.
+Loraine says that our work might include unfulfilled expectations or ambition, frustration, loss of interest or enjoyment in life or relationships, coming to terms with childhood experience, making peace with the past, finding a voice, living with trying family members, wanting to leave the past behind, wanting a more authentic sense of self, wanting to break old patterns of relating, desiring greater expression of freedom or spontaneity, finding out what you need, creating a more fulfilling life, strengthening relationships, increasing communication and intimacy, finding permission for spirituality, creating deeper connections, embracing new roles and dealing with change, creating a life after loss, finding the lost parts of yourself, greeting new experiences, saying goodbye, finding permission for a sexual self, enjoying appetite, loving your own life.

 Michael Stock is based in Harpenden, Herts.
 Michael trained as a Relate Counsellor in 1990 and went on to train as a psychosexual therapist with Relate.
 He started working in private practice in 1997 after a varied business career.